downthecrop/2009-Termux/README.md

 # Notes:

-to cleanup vnc sessions (close them all when you're done to save battery) `./clean.sh`
+to cleanup vnc sessions (close them all when you're done to save battery) `./clean.sh & exit`

 The client is modified to remove a x86_64 compiled fixXinit binary.
 It also removes the discord integration jar.
 Other than that it's just the same ol' stuff.